Avnet/Ultra96-PYNQ/README.md

 ### Step 1: Setup the tools

-Make sure you 'source' the settings64.sh and settings.sh scripts to add the PetaLinux and Vivado tools to the path
+Make sure you 'source' the settings64.sh (Vivado) and settings.sh (PetaLinux) scripts to add them to your path

 ### Step 2: One time PYNQ tools setup
 * Clone PYNQ from https://github.com/Xilinx/PYNQ and checkout branch: image_v2.7